-These are factors that relate directly to certain type of taxes.
-The factors trigger tax audits that are specific to those types of taxes.
-The specific tax audits will be in such tax types as PAYE (employment tax), corporate tax (company tax), and Value Added Tax (VAT).
+These are factors that directly relate to specific types of taxes.
+The factors that trigger tax audits vary depending on the type of tax.
+The specific tax audits will focus on tax types such as PAYE (employment tax), corporate tax (company tax), and Value Added Tax (VAT).

-The factors may trigger tax audits in a single tax type and no other.
+The factors may trigger tax audits in a single tax type and not in any other.
 Tax audits vary in breadth and depth.
-Specific tax audits tend to be narrow targeting a few taxes but deep since they will examine all aspects of the tax type.
+Specific tax audits tend to be narrow, targeting a few tax types but deep, since they will examine all aspects of the tax type.

 Each tax type has specific triggers that may be unique to the tax.
 This is because taxes are different.
 Some taxes are on an agency basis (indirect taxes) while others are paid by the person on whom they are levied (direct taxes).